[ Grammar ]

 Nouns, Articles, DeterminersModal AuxiliaryAdverbs of TimeAdjective, Adverb, and Noun FormsPast Perfect and Past Perfect ContinuousKinds of NounsVerb TensePresent Perfect or Past SimplePrepositions of Time, Place, and MovementAdjective Clause and Adverb ClauseOther quiz:

-A. think
+A. wants

 Grammar › ViewWhich sentence is written correctly?